Rifaqajmal/age-calculator/README.md

 # Age Calculator (C Project)

 This project is a simple **Age Calculator program written in C**.
-The program calculates a person's age based on the provided date of birth.
+The program calculates a person's age based on the provided date of birth and currect date.

 ---